tednaphil/ideaBox/README.md

 ## Context
 - Completing 4 iterations and bug fixes took about 12 hours of work time including research
-- All contributors are 4 weeks into Mod 1 of the Turing Front End Engineering program
+- All contributors are 4 weeks into learning JavaScript, HTML, and CSS in the Turing Front End Engineering program

 ## Learning Goals
 - Gain understanding of how to write clean HTML and CSS to match a provided comp